Internet of things: Intentional obsolescence of devices

 The Electronic Frontier Foundation has raised concerns that companies can use the technologies necessary to support connected devices to intentionally disable or "brick" their customers' devices via a remote software update or by disabling a service necessary to the operation of the device.
 In one example, home automation devices sold with the promise of a "Lifetime Subscription" were rendered useless after Nest Labs acquired Revolv and made the decision to shut down the central servers the Revolv devices had used to operate.
 As Nest is a company owned by Alphabet (Google's parent company), the EFF argues this sets a "terrible precedent for a company with ambitions to sell self-driving cars, medical devices, and other high-end gadgets that may be essential to a person's livelihood or physical safety."

 Owners should be free to point their devices to a different server or collaborate on improved software.
 But such action violates the United States DMCA section 1201, which only has an exemption for "local use".
 This forces tinkerers who want to keep using their own equipment into a legal grey area.
 EFF thinks buyers should refuse electronics and software that prioritize the manufacturer's wishes above their own.

-Examples of post-sale manipulations include Google Nest Revolv, disabled privacy settings on Android, Sony disabling Linux on PlayStation 3, enforced EULA on Wii U.
+Examples of post-sale manipulations include Google Nest Revolv, disabled privacy settings on Android, Sony disabling Linux on PlayStation 3, and enforced EULA on Wii U.

 Confusing terminology

 Kevin Lonergan at Information Age, a business technology magazine, has referred to the terms surrounding the IoT as a "terminology zoo".
 The lack of clear terminology is not "useful from a practical point of view" and a "source of confusion for the end user".
 A company operating in the IoT space could be working in anything related to sensor technology, networking, embedded systems, or analytics.
 According to Lonergan, the term IoT was coined before smart phones, tablets, and devices as we know them today existed, and there is a long list of terms with varying degrees of overlap and technological convergence: Internet of things, Internet of everything (IoE), Internet of goods (supply chain), industrial Internet, pervasive computing, pervasive sensing, ubiquitous computing, cyber-physical systems (CPS), wireless sensor networks (WSN), smart objects, digital twin, cyberobjects or avatars, cooperating objects, machine to machine (M2M), ambient intelligence (AmI), Operational technology (OT), and information technology (IT).
 Regarding IIoT, an industrial sub-field of IoT, the Industrial Internet Consortium's Vocabulary Task Group has created a "common and reusable vocabulary of terms" to ensure "consistent terminology" across publications issued by the Industrial Internet Consortium.
 IoT One has created an IoT Terms Database including a New Term Alert to be notified when a new term is published.
-As of March 2020, this database aggregates 807 IoT-related terms, while keeping material "transparent and comprehensive."
+As of March 2020, this database aggregates 807 IoT-related terms, while keeping material "transparent and comprehensive".